Smudge202/smudge202.github.io/_posts/2016-04-19-action-conflicts.md

 > Multiple operations with path 'addresses/{postcode}' and method 'GET'.
 Are you overloading action methods?"

 This is an exception thrown by Swashbuckle, version [6.0.0-rc1-final](http://www.nuget.org/packages/Swashbuckle/6.0.0-rc1-final) at time of writing.
 It's not immediately obvious, but all the ASP.Net 5 variants of Swashbuckle are not actually present in the main Swashbuckle [GitHub Respository](https://github.com/domaindrivendev/swashbuckle).
-Instead, you can find the code in the [Ahoy Respository](https://github.com/domaindrivendev/ahoy) also ownder by the Swashbuckle author, [Richard Morris'](https://twitter.com/domaindrivendev).
+Instead, you can find the code in the [Ahoy Respository](https://github.com/domaindrivendev/ahoy) also owned by the Swashbuckle author, [Richard Morris](https://twitter.com/domaindrivendev).

 The specific line of code that throws the above exception can be [found here](https://github.com/domaindrivendev/Ahoy/blob/6.0.0-rc1-final/src/Swashbuckle.SwaggerGen/SwaggerGen/DefaultSwaggerProvider.cs#L93-L95).
-I found mention in the primary Swashbuckle Repository mentions of Conflict Resolution, but any code present in there had clearly not been ported to *Ahoy* yet.
+I managed to find mention of *Conflict Resolution* in the primary Swashbuckle Repository, but any code present in there had clearly not been ported to *Ahoy* yet.

 I changed the linked lines of code to no longer throw an exception: